 In many cases though, this pushback our champion receives is directly attributable to the need for her to build up her toolbox to sell the concept and value of a content marketing strategy to superiors.

-With Olympic season upon us, marketers have to be ready to flex their content industry acumen if they want to retain their business’ competitive edge.
+Marketers have to be ready to flex their content industry acumen if they want to retain their business’ competitive edge.
 More than two-thirds of respondents to Brafton’s content marketing poll said they are increasing their content creation and updates.

 If you’re the marketing coordinator, content manager or marketing associate looking to get your company into the content marketing game, here is a helpful guide to take you all the way up to the gold medal in being a content marketing champion in your business.